neoneye/simon-arc-env/documents/image_compare.md

 ## Histogram of 2x2 pixels

+Count the frequency of tiles.
 Similar to the single pixel histogram, do the same with small images with size `2x2`.

 This is similar to [ngrams](https://en.wikipedia.org/wiki/N-gram).